temporalio/documentation/docs/concepts/what-is-an-activity.md

 In day-to-day conversations, the term _Activity_ frequently denotes either an [Activity Definition](/concepts/what-is-an-activity-definition), an [Activity Type](/concepts/what-is-an-activity-type), or an [Activity Execution](/concepts/what-is-an-activity-execution).
 Temporal documentation aims to be explicit and differentiate between them.

-An Activity is a normal function or object method that executes a single, well-defined action (either short or long running), such as calling another service, transcoding a media file, or sending an email.
+An Activity is a normal function or object method that executes a single, well-defined action (either short or long running), such as calling another service, transcoding a media file, or sending an email message.

 Workflow code orchestrates the execution of Activities, persisting the results.
 If an Activity Function Execution fails, any future execution starts from initial state (with the exception of Heartbeats).